awesome-pro/neon-website/content/docs/guides/go.md

 }
 ```

-You can find all of the connection details listed above in the **Connection Details** widget on the Neon **Dashboard**.
+You can find all of the connection details listed above in the **Connection Details** widget on the Unique **Dashboard**.
 For more information, see [Connect from any application](/docs/connect/connect-from-any-app).

 <NeedHelp/>